robert7/nixnote2/DOCKER-README.md

 Following the recipe will create [AppImage packaged binary](https://appimage.org/).
 This then should run on all distributions which are ~same date or more recent then selected build system (e.g. Ubuntu 16.04).
-So basically, if build with 16.04, then all newer then 2016 should be OK. **At least in theory :)**
+So basically, if build with 16.04, then all newer distribution then 2016 should be OK.
+**At least in theory :)**

 ## Ubuntu 16.04 (xenial)